English

 Frequently asked questions about National Archaeological Museum Athens events

-What kind of events are hosted at the National Archaeological Museum of Athens?
+What kind of events are hosted at the museum?

 The Athens National Archaeological Museum hosts various events like talks and workshops related to the museum’s collections, guided tours led by experienced personnel, film screenings, and limited exhibitions like the ‘Shadows of Fire’ by Andreas Nikolaidis, whose artworks delve into nostalgic themes.